kumathy/leaflet-demo/Overview.md

 popup.addTo(map);
 ```

-3. Creating a layer controleller with `L.control.layers` that allows users to switch between map layers and make the marker visible or not.
+3. Creating a layer controller with `L.control.layers` that allows users to switch between map layers and make the marker visible or not.

 ```
 // Layer Controller